Find Trade Colleges

 Of the 36 students majoring in precision metal working at San Jacinto College, 92% are male and 8% are female.

-With a ranking of #6, St Philip’s College did quite well on this year’s most popular schools for precision metal working students working on their associate degree.
-Located in the city of San Antonio, St Philip's College is a public school with a fairly large student population.
+St Philip’s College came in at #6 in this year’s edition of the Most Popular Precision Metal Working Associate Degree Trade Schools in Texas ranking.
+Located in the city of San Antonio, St Philip's College is a public college with a large student population.

 Women make up 4% of the precision metal working majors at the school.